ahmetburakcan/SAAD/README.md

 # Acknowledgements
 We thank to Hüseyin Can Yılmaz and Veli Toprak Güngör, who did the data selection and annotation tasks of this dataset.

-We thank to the Scientific and Technological Research Council of Turkey (TUBITAK).
-This work was supported by TUBITAK under Grant No. 119E098
+We thank to the Scientific and Technological Research Council of Turkey (TUBITAK) and Hacettepe University Scientific Research Projects
+Coordination Department.
+This work was supported by the Scientific and Technological Research Council of Turkey (TUBITAK) under Grant No. 119E098 and Hacettepe University Scientific Research Projects Coordination Department under Grant No. FHD-2022-20044

 # References